- Video Visitation

 - Non-Contact Visits

-Inmates assigned to maximum security status and other Inmates designated by the Administrative Head, may be approved for only non-contact visits.
+Inmates assigned to special management housing and other Inmates designated by the Administrative Head, may be approved for only non-contact visits.

 Under special circumstances a non-contact visit may be approved to enable a visit by a visitor otherwise unapprovable for regular visits.